ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    CPU.
 This needs to be enabled for revisions r0p0, r1p0, r1p1, r1p2 of the CPU.
 It is still open.

+- ``ERRATA_V1_3888016``: This applies erratum 3888016 workaround to Neoverse V1
+   CPU.
+This needs to be enabled for revisions r0p0, r1p0, r1p1, r1p2 of the CPU.
+   It is still open.

 For Neoverse V2, the following errata build flags are defined :

 -  ``ERRATA_V2_2618597``: This applies errata 2618597 workaround to Neoverse-V2